Downtown Greenville spruces up - Daily Advocate

-GREENVILLE – Downtown Greenville was buzzing Saturday morning with Adopt-A-Box volunteers beautifing downtown Broadway with flowers and mulch.
+GREENVILLE – Downtown Greenville was buzzing Saturday morning with Adopt-A-Box volunteers beautifying downtown Broadway with flowers and mulch.

-“This is our Adopt-A-Box program that beautifies downtown Greenville,” said Ryan Berry, Executive Director Main Street Greenville.
+“This is our Adopt-A-Box program that beautifies downtown Greenville,” said Ryan Berry, executive director of Mainstreet Greenville.
 “It is remarkable what the city has done downtown and then added with what Main Steet Greenville is doing.”

 “Thank you to all of the sponsors of the boxes and the pots,” Berry added.
 “We get comments every year from people on how beautiful our downtown looks and it is because of our supporters that this is possible.”